akash-network/community/sig-clients/README.md

 # Akash Network - Clients Special Interest Group (SIG)

-Akash Network Clients are software and services that make it easier for tenants of all types to deploy on to Akash Providers.
-The Akash Network community has built and supports the following deployment clients at this time:
+Akash Network Clients are software and services that make it easier for tenants of all types to deploy on to Akash Providers as well as for new provider onboarding.
+The Akash Network community has built and supports the following deployment & provider onboarding clients at this time:

+## Deployment Clients

 - [Akash Console](akash-console/README.md)
 - [AKash Command Line Interface](akash-cli/README.md)